 Promoting Safety and Confidence at Kingsley

 Everyone is coming to terms with the outbreak of COVID-19.
 That includes schools, of course.
-We have implemented a set of immediate actions and plans are fully in place for Autumn term 2020.
+We have implemented a set of immediate actions and plans have been fully in place since Autumn term 2020.

 Where is the best place to be during the lockdown?
 Kingsley School Bideford!

 At the time of writing, Torridge, the area in Devon (UK) where Kingsley School is situated has been confirmed as THE safest place in the whole country in regard to the pandemic.

 Kingsley is exceptionally fortunate to be located in such a healthy, safe location.
 Kingsley School is set in genuinely beautiful grounds.
 And those grounds are set in one of the most beautiful regions in the UK, and now one of the very healthiest places in the UK.